Detecting and Rectifying Noisy Labels: A Similarity-based Approach: Experiment

-\paragraph{Modeling Realistic Noise.} We construct three realistic, human-originated types of noise: (1) \textit{Uniform noise}: we randomly select data points and change the label to a different class.
-(2) \textit{Systematic ambiguity noise}: we establish a rule $h$, which maps data points in a specific class to another fixed one.
-This means that the labels of selected instances in class $i$ are flipped to $h(i)$.
-To ensure distinctiveness, the mapping function $h$ adheres to the condition $h(i) \neq h(j) \forall i, j = \{1, ..., N\}$, and $i \neq j$.
+(1) \textbf{\underline{Random noise}}: we randomly select data points and change the label to a different class.

+(2) \textbf{\underline{Systematic ambiguity noise}}: we establish a rule $r$, which maps data points in a specific class to another fixed one.
+This means that the labels of selected instances in class $i$ are flipped to $r(i)$.
+To ensure distinctiveness, the mapping function $r$ adheres to the condition $r(i) \neq r(j)\; \forall i, j = \{1, ..., N\}$, and $i \neq j$.
 This noise models the situations where inputs from multiple annotators are often aggregated; the resulting differences in annotations can serve as a model of systematic noise derived from human disagreements.

-(3) \textit{Concentrated noise}: we select data points that are densely clustered and change their labels to target labels.
-We simulate scenarios where the datasets are poisoned by malicious to evaluate the sanitization ability of methods against data poisoning attacks.
+(3) \textbf{\underline{Concentrated noise}}: we select data points that are densely clustered and change their labels to target labels.
+We simulate scenarios where the datasets are poisoned by adversaries to evaluate the sanitization ability of methods against data poisoning attacks.

-\paragraph{Setting.} For each dataset, we construct groups of various sizes of noisy samples by corrupting the label of $p\%$ of the original training data.
+\paragraph{Settings and hyperparameters.} For each dataset, we construct groups of various sizes of noisy samples by corrupting the label of $p\%$ of the original training data.
 We construct the auxiliary dataset $\mathcal{D}_{\textnormal{aux}}$ by randomly selecting $m$ samples from the validation set.
 We fine-tune BERT on the noisy dataset $\mathcal{D}$ and select the best checkpoint measure on the validation set.
-We select the top $t\%$ ranked samples in $\mathcal{D}^{\uparrow}_{:p}$ and use error detection accuracy for evaluation.
-After rectifying/removing ranked samples (potentially noisy samples), we re-train the model and report the test accuracy and error reduction rate.
-Details of the dataset, model, and implementations are in Appendix~\ref{sec:appendixB}.
+We select the top $t\%$ ranked samples in $\mathcal{D}^{\uparrow}_{:p}$ and use detection accuracy for evaluation.
+After rectifying/removing ranked samples (potentially noisy samples), we re-train the model and report the test accuracy and noise reduction rate.
+Models were trained with AdamW~\cite{adamw} with learning rate $5e-5$, momentum $\beta = (0.9, 0.999)$, cross entropy loss, batch-size of $16$ with $15$ epochs.
+For regularization, we use Dropout~\cite{dropout} of $0.2$.
+We choose $p=\{5\%, 10\%, 20\%\}$, $m=1000$, $k=\{1, 2, 5, 10, 20, 50, 100, 200\}$, $t=\{10\%, 20\%, ..., 100\%\}$, and $\tau=0.8$.
+We compute the IF score for BERT with the last layer gradient as suggested in previous works~\cite{pezeshkpour2021empirical, hanawa2020evaluation} and use LiSSA~\cite{agarwal2017second} to approximate the Hessian.
+For TracIn method, we calculate the influence score from the first checkpoint to the best checkpoint.
+We report results averaged over $4$ random seeds.
+Two Nvidia A40s, each $45$GB of GPU RAM, were used to run experiments.